 PDT is proposing to deepen the Tees navigation channel and turning circle to a maximum depth of 14.5m bCD for the Northern Gateway Container Terminal (NGCT) project (detailed further in Section 5.1).
-PDT is also proposing to deepen, widen and realign the approach channel to Hartlepool Docks to a depth of 7.5m bCD as part of the consented Hartlepool approach channel project (Section 5.4).
+PDT also has consent to deepen, widen and realign the approach channel to Hartlepool Docks to a depth of 7.5m bCD (Section 5.3).